 Ultimately a higher time spent on social media means a higher chance of seeing a partnership done by an influencer.
 So in that sense, it was profitable for brands to make collabs with influencers during that time.

-With the pandemic, e-commerce has increased because uncertainties about the lockdown, curfews were growing.
+With the pandemic, e-commerce has increased mostly because of uncertainties regarding lockdowns, and curfews.
 It has been more profitable for businesses to sell online.
 Because their target audience is online, it makes sense for them to use influencers to promote their brand.
+Thanks to influencer marketing e-commerce owners can greatly increase the traffic to their website.
 In 2020, Shopee was visited 281M times in total in Southeast Asia.
 A significant figure that illustrates perfectly the rise of e-commerce in our consumption habits.

 Online events have also become quite popular for brands.
 We couldn’t meet in person so we had to adapt.
 Many brands decided to do webinars or online events.
 Many of them decided to invite influencers because that would increase their visibility and also encourage more people to join these events.